LumoBridge/.github/profile/README.md

 We are currently gathering input for:

-- **ThrivePath** — a guided growth platform for career direction, confidence, goals, weekly review, and agentic AI coaching.
+- **Cadentra** — a guided growth platform for career direction, confidence, goals, weekly review, and agentic AI coaching.
 - **WorkShield** — a private workplace preparedness and documentation platform now in development.
 - **WorkShield Private Community** — a possible private space for people to discuss workplace concerns, support needs, and related resources more safely.